Lab Architecture

 • Secret Management (Vault)

-A load balancer is needed for providing Hight availability to Kubernetes API.
+A load balancer is also needed for providing Hight availability to Kubernetes API.
 In this cases a network load balancer, HAProxy, will be deployed in node1 server.

 Ansible control node, pimaster is deployed in a Linux VM or Linux Laptop, so from this node the whole cluster configuration can be managed. pimaster is connected to my home network (ip in 192.168.1.0/24 network).
-In pimaster, a IP route to 10.0.0.0/24 network through gateway (192.168.1.11) need to be configured, so it can have connectivity to cluster nodes.
+In pimaster, a IP route to 10.0.0.0/24 network through gateway (192.168.1.21) need to be configured, so it can have connectivity to cluster nodes.

 Hardware